dbacall/CV/README.md

 #### King David High School, Manchester (Sep 2004 to Jun 2011)

+A Levels:
+- A in Maths
+- A in Physics
-- A Levels : A, A, B in Maths, Physics and Biology respectively
+- B in Biology

 ## Experience